vishaltak/gitlab-development-kit/doc/howto/vagrant.md

   `vb.gui = true` to view any error messages.
 - If you have problems running `support/edit-gitlab.yml` (bash script despite file extension), see <https://stackoverflow.com/a/5514351/1233435>.
 - If you have errors with symlinks or Ruby during initialization, make sure you ran `vagrant up` from an elevated command prompt (Windows users).
-- If you see an error like `Incompatible loader version.
-This protected script has been encoded with a newer version of RubyEncoder` this can be solved by downloading a new version of RubyEncoder Loader for your OS and adding the different `rgloaderXX` files to the appropriate folder, eg `/opt/vagrant/embedded/rgloader/` (example for linux)

 ## Next step